-- GST and HST: If you paid these taxes on a new build, you may qualify for the new housing rebate.
+- GST and HST: If you paid these taxes on a new build, you might qualify for the new housing rebate.

 Is it possible to get a mortgage with zero closing costs?

-No. It doesn’t matter where you live in Canada; if you’re taking out a mortgage on a home, you will face closing costs.
+No. It doesn’t matter where you live in Canada — every mortgage has closing costs.

-Some lenders may offer lower mortgage closing costs than others — and there are even some lenders in the U.S. that offer no-closing-cost mortgages, but it’s not really something you can escape here in Canada.
+Some mortgage lenders may offer low mortgage closing costs compared to others — and there are even some lenders in the U.S. that provide no-closing-cost mortgages, but it’s not something you can escape here in Canada.